Can A Collar Injure a Dog's Neck?

-Before you start reading the following lines, I invite you to do a little test.
+Before you start reading this article, I invite you to do a little test.
 Open your hands keeping your thumbs together.
-Place the thumbs at the base of the throat and the fingers surrounding the neck.
-Now, take a deep breath, squeeze and pull back with all your force keeping your thumbs connected.
+Place your thumbs at the base of your throat and your fingers around your neck.
+Now, take a deep breath, squeeze and pull back with all your force, keeping your thumbs connected.

 If you have not fainted by now and are still reading these lines, I am sure the sensation was not comfortable.
-Perhaps you never thought of it but this is how many dogs feel when they are on the leash.
+Perhaps you never thought about it, but this is how many dogs feel when they are on a leash attached to a collar.

-One day, Skai and me were on one of our favorite walks in the beautiful Capilano River Park in North Vancouver.
-The wild river carved a breathtaking canyon with moss-covered cliffs, white water rapids and old growth rainforest trees. .
+One day Skai and I went on one of our favorite walks in a beautiful river canyon near our house.
+The wild river carved a breathtaking canyon with moss-covered cliffs, whitewater rapids and old growth rainforest trees.

-As soon as I arrived at the parking lot and let Skai out of the car, I noticed a man with a young German shepherd on the leash.
-The poor little pup was struggling to say hi and the master had a different idea.
+As soon as I arrived at the parking lot and let Skai out of the car, I noticed a man with a young German Shepherd on a leash.
+The poor little pup was struggling to say hi, but the man had a different idea.
 He was determined to prevent his dog from coming closer to us by yanking and jerking harshly on the leash that was attached to a choke chain.
-With every yank, I caught myself closing my eyes, cringing and feeling sorry for the poor dog that was coughing and gagging with every jerk. .
+With every yank, I caught myself closing my eyes, cringing and feeling sorry for the poor dog that was coughing and gagging with every jerk.

-Suddenly the voice in my head whispered: “Peter, you must say something, this poor dog can’t speak for himself, he is getting hurt,” the voice went on, “maybe the man is not even aware of what he is doing. .
+Suddenly the voice in my head whispered: “Peter, you must say something.
+This poor dog can’t speak for himself and he is getting hurt.”
+The voice went on, “Maybe the man is not even aware of what he is doing?"

 “Thank you for telling me, I will keep it in mind,” the man replied.